Therapy dogs offer comfort at Sharp Chula Vista

 At times, an individual may not even realize they have depression.
 That’s why often checking in with yourself, taking a depression screening, or talking with a trusted individual is crucial, as depression can make life difficult.

 While there can be various factors that cause depression, sometimes there may be no reason at all.
-No matter what the case may be — and whether someone’s depression is mild or severe — Berg encourages anyone experiencing depression to seek help.
+No matter what the case may be — and whether someone’s depression is mild or severe — Grupe encourages anyone experiencing depression to seek help.

 “If feeling depressed is affecting your life, or you’re experiencing symptoms for more than two weeks, talk with someone you trust, such as a loved one, counselor, pastor or your primary care doctor,” she says.